Martiless/hangman/README.md

 ## Input Validation:
-* The usesr will instantly receive feedback as to if they have enter a valid input or not
+* The user will instantly receive feedback as to if they have entered a valid input or not

 ![Input Validation](assets/invalid_answer.png)